About Ulfarsfell Hiking Trail

 Reaching the starting point

 The starting point can be reached by bus number 15 (towards Reykjavegur) that drives from the Hlemmur main bus station in Reykjavik.
 Get off the bus at the bus stop called Vesturlandsvegur/Ulfarsa.
 The bus drive will take you about 20 minutes.
 At the Vesturlandsvegur/Ulfarsa bus stop the above attached GPS route starts.
-If you are not planning to leave from the Hlemmur main bus station, check Straeto’s website to find other buses that drive to the Vesturlandsvegur/Ulfarsa bus stop.
+If you are not planning to leave from the Hlemmur main bus station, check Straeto’s website to find other bus lines that intersect with number 15.

 This hiking trail is very easy and can be done by everybody.
 For the first 300 meters you walk on a asphalt road.
 Then you hike on a wide dirt track which had some heavy ATV traffic at the time I was doing the hike.
 This was not a very pleasant experience since the ATVs were raising dust along the road.
 After approximately 2.8 kilometers the wide dirt track ends and the climb towards the mountain top starts.
 The track becomes narrower and steeper.
 There are actually a few paths leading towards the top.
 I chose the westernmost path since this gives the best overview of Reykjavik and the Atlantic Ocean.
 On the summit you will find a small building with antennas and a stone-made shelter.
 Navigation is simple because the mountain top is seen from the beginning of the hike.